 Students who complete the State Board of Education requirements for a well-balanced, challenging high school program will be named North Carolina Academic Scholars and receive special recognition.
 Most students should begin planning for the program as they enter the ninth grade to ensure they get the most flexibility in their courses.
 The students who qualify for this special recognition will receive a Seal of recognition attached to their diploma and receive an Honor Cord worn at graduation.
-Students may use this special recognition in applying for post-secondary institutions.

 North Carolina Academic Scholars requirements Class of 2016 and beyond